gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 To change the address/port that Prometheus listens on:

 1. Edit `/etc/gitlab/gitlab.rb`
-1. Find and add/uncomment the following line:
+1. Add or find and uncomment the following line:

     ```ruby
     prometheus['listen_address'] = 'localhost:9090'